-Turning to consumers' surplus, which is item (2) on the list, we draw evidence from the study by Dutz, Orszag and Willig.35 In that study, which is cited in the Gap Report, total surplus (that is, expenditures plus consumers' surplus) is, on average, about twice revenues.36 Marking up the Gap Report's revenue assumption of \$8.9 billion implies an additional private surplus of about \$1,300 per home passed over the planning horizon.37 For all 7 million homes, this leaves a gap of about \$2,060 per home unmatched by social benefits.
-For the social premia to offset this loss it would need to be a preposterously large 80% of the gross consumer value (surplus plus expenditures) of broadband service.
+Turning to consumers' surplus, which is item (2) on the list, we draw evidence from the study by Dutz, Orszag and Willig (2009).32 In that study, which is cited in the Gap Report, total surplus (that is, expenditures plus consumers' surplus) is, on average, about twice revenues.33 Marking up the Gap Report's revenue assumption of \$8.9 billion implies an additional private surplus of about \$1,300 per home passed over the planning horizon.34 For all 7 million homes, this leaves a gap of about \$2,060 per home unmatched by social benefits.
+For the social premia to offset this loss it would need to be a preposterously large 80% of gross consumer value (surplus plus expenditures) of broadband service.
 As such, the cost-benefit calculus remains highly unfavorable.

 Dividing the homes into the lower cost 6.75 million homes and higher cost 250,000 homes presents a slightly improved picture for the lower cost homes.
 For these, the additional of consumer surplus comes close to covering the gap (\$1,271 in surplus versus \$1,500 in gap).
 In contrast, the high cost homes we still have a \$52,330 shortfall of benefits to offset the cost of a build out.
-For the most costly 250,000 homes, the social costs are many times even the full social benefits.
-Even assuming externalities many times private gains (which is preposterous) the cost-benefit test fails.38 By the FCC's own estimates of the revenues and costs of broadband deployment, ubiquitous availability of terrestrial (i.e., wireline and wireless) broadband networks cannot be justified on rational grounds and is thus unreasonable.
+For the most costly 250,000 homes, the social costs are many times even the full Even assuming externalities social benefits. private many times gains (which preposterous), the cost-benefit test fails.35 By the FCC's own estimates of the revenues and costs broadband deployment, availability of terrestrial (i.e., wireline and wireless) broadband networks cannot be justified on rational grounds and is thus unreasonable.

-A SOLUTION, REJECTED
+A Solution, Rejected

-Both the National Broadband Plan and the Gap Report conclude satellite broadband may be the technology of choice for rural areas due to the extremely high cost of terrestrial broadband technologies (i.e., both wired and wireless) and the resultant burden such costs would put on a broadband universal service fund.39 Specifically, the plan observes, "[t]he FCC should consider alternative approaches, such as satellite broadband, for addressing the most costly areas of the country to minimize the contribution burden on consumers across America."40 Additionally, the director of the National Broadband Plan, Blair Levin, observed:
+Both the National Broadband Plan and the Gap Report conclude satellite broadband may be the technology of choice for these areas due to the extremely high cost of terrestrial broadband technologies (i.e., both wired and wireless) and the resultant burden such costs would put on a broadband universal service fund.36 Specifically, the plan observes, "[t]he FCC should consider alternative approaches, such as satellite broadband, for addressing the most costly areas of the country to minimize the contribution burden on consumers across America."37 Additionally, the director of the National Broadband Plan, Blair Levin, observed:

-Ultimately, it will be too expensive to provide service to the last .2 percent of homes, so those homes should be served by satellite broadband.41
+Ultimately, it will be too expensive to provide service to the last .2 percent of homes, so those homes should be served by satellite broadband.38

-Using satellite for very high-cost areas seems to be a reasonable if not a necessary option, and one explicitly proposed by the Commission.
+Using satellite for very high-cost areas seems to be a reasonable if not necessary option, and one explicitly proposed by the Commission.
 These recommendations for alternatives are a direct result of the financial analysis conducted by the FCC for the Gap Report.

 Satellite broadband is today, for all practical purposes, ubiquitously available.
-As noted in the National Broadband Plan, "satellite-based broadband service is available in most areas of the country from two providers."
-Obviously, then, for purposes of the Sixth Report, satellite broadband was not considered a "broadband" service.
-While the National Broadband Plan does list satellite broadband as "broadband," 33 the service level thresholds of 4 Mbps download and 1 Mbps upload service excluded the service from consideration at the time.44 This exclusion of satellite services from the "reasonable and timely" analysis of the Sixth Report occurred despite recognition in the National Broadband Plan that new satellite technologies may soon be available that could satisfy this service threshold.45
+As noted in the National Broadband Plan, "satellite-based broadband service is available in most areas of the country from two providers."39 Obviously, then, for purposes of the Sixth Report, satellite broadband was not considered a "broadband" service.
+While the National Broadband Plan does list satellite broadband as "broadband," 40 the service level thresholds of 4 Mbps download and 1 Mbps upload service excluded the service from consideration at the time.41 This exclusion of satellite services from the "reasonable and timely" analysis of the Sixth Report occurred despite recognition in the National Broadband Plan that new satellite technologies may soon be available that could satisfy this service threshold.42